Contact

 Performance

-The following information was extracted from ASB Bank Limited's full year results, released 14 August 2024:
+The following information was extracted from ASB Bank Limited's Half year results, released 11 February 2026

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.